LSU holds off Alabama in much-anticipated shootout

 LSU staked their claim to being the No.1 team in the nation on Saturday, while Joe Burrow staked his claim to the Heisman Trophy.

-Before a crowd of more than 100,000 people at Bryant-Denny Stadium -- including the president and first lady -- Burrow completed 31 of 39 passes for 393 yards and three touchdowns as LSU knocked off Alabama 46-41 in the first regular-season matchup between the top two teams in the Associated Press poll since the Tigers and the Tide squared off in 2011.
+Before a crowd of 101,821 at Bryant-Denny Stadium in Tuscaloosa, Ala. -- including the president and first lady -- Burrow completed 31 of 39 passes for 393 yards and three touchdowns as LSU knocked off Alabama 46-41 in the first regular-season matchup between the top two teams in the Associated Press poll since the Tigers and the Tide squared off in 2011.

+"He's one of the best we've had here," LSU coach Ed Orgeron said.
+"But we've still got four games left and we're going down the road, we're going to try to win every game and we're going to bring a championship back to Louisiana."

-The Tigers, ranked second in the College Football Playoff rankings, appeared to take control of the game with a 23-point second quarter in which Burrow threw for two touchdowns and Clyde Edwards-Helaire (180 all-purpose yards) ran for a score and caught one of Burrow's touchdown passes.
+The Tigers, ranked second in the College Football Playoff rankings, appeared be in full control of the game after a 23-point second quarter in which Burrow threw for two touchdowns and Clyde Edwards-Helaire (180 all-purpose yards, four total TDs) ran for a score and caught one of Burrow's touchdown passes.
 The duo's 13-yard hookup gave LSU a 33-13 lead at halftime, the largest deficit a Nick Saban-coached Crimson Tide team had faced after 30 minutes.

-But Alabama, specifically Najee Harris, responded like champions.
-First, Harris caught a 15-yard third-quarter touchdown pass from Tua Tagovailoa, who was carrying a right ankle injury and looked well shy of 100 percent.
+But Alabama, specifically Najee Harris (213 total yards, 2 TDs), responded like champions.
+First, Harris caught a 15-yard third-quarter touchdown pass from Tua Tagovailoa, who was 20 days removed from ankle surgery and looked well shy of 100 percent.
 Then, Harris powered over from one yard out early in the fourth quarter to bring the Tide (ranked No. 3 by the playoff committee) within 33-27.

 But then it was Burrow's turn.
 The Ohio State transfer guided the Tigers 75 yards in 12 plays, scrambling for 15 yards on a crucial third-and-five before Edwards-Helaire turned the corner to score from five yards out.